Zeeico/SeniorDesign/notebooks/Constantin/README.md

 ## 29/2/2024 - 6/3/2024

 * Added external interrupt pins to microcontroller setup
+* Wrote outline for CAN interrupt handler and EXTI interrupt handler
 * Reorganized some code
 * Went through MPQ4214 datasheet to determine default values for registers
+* Wrote code to set those default values